buster95/docker-onedrive/README.md

 docker run -ti --name onedrive -v $HOME/Documents/onedrive/config:/config -v $HOME/Documents/onedrive/data:/onedrive croc/onedrive
 ```

+Open the URL (Authorize this app visiting), do the necessary steps (login on the opened site, etc...) and paste the long URL after the login.
+Maybe You see a blank white page, but a long URL in the browser's address bar.
+Copy this long URL and paste to response URI (Enter the response uri).

+That's it. :)

 Example:
 ```
 # docker run -ti --name onedrive croc/onedrive